 Breed Helps In Property Development

-We both work off farm; therefore time is a commodity in short supply.
+We both work off the farm; therefore time is a commodity in short supply.
 We feel that our time must be used where it will improve our operation, rather than maintaining status quo.
 For example, we consider time spent worming, shearing, docking and trimming hooves as merely maintaining an operation.

 If this same time is spent building homestead fencing, water systems, improving lambing or handling facilities, it’s improving an operation.
 For us, the Katahdin sheep breed fits our operation and our philosophy quite well.